interactiveaudiolab/interactiveaudiolab.github.io/collections/_people-alumni/alisa-liu.md

 #full description of member goes below the dashed line
 ---
-Alisa graduated from Northwestern in spring 2020 with BS degrees in computer science and math, and identifies with the NLP and computer audition communities.
+Alisa graduated from Northwestern in spring 2020 with BA degrees in computer science and math, and identifies with the NLP and computer audition communities.
 She is now a doctoral student in computer science at the University of Washington.
 Her current interests include audio source separation, common sense reasoning, and text generation, among many other things.